-Over the course of the year, I like to save my pennies and buy myself early Christmas present when we arrive south.
-Back in Canada, we don’t have access to many of the items listed on Amazon.com, so usually we hit an RV Park for a spell in early December and put in our orders.
+Over the course of the year, I like to save my pennies and buy myself an early Christmas present when we arrive south.
+Back in Canada, we don’t have access to many of the items listed on Amazon.com, so usually, we hit an RV Park for a spell in early December and put in our orders.

 This year I decided to treat myself to a new battery booster box.
-My 8-year-old lead acid based battery booster was getting a little long in the tooth and had lost a good portion of its capacity.
+My 8-year-old lead-acid-based battery booster was getting a little long in the tooth and had lost a good portion of its capacity.
 I had bought it back in our campervan days as an extra 12 volt supply and to jumpstart its six-cylinder engine.

-However, the old booster box doesn’t have the balls to turn over our big diesel truck engine so top priority was a one that could.
+However, the old booster box doesn’t have the balls to turn over our big diesel truck engine so the top priority was a one that could.
 Battery box technology has evolved and now many use Lithium-Ion battery technology reducing the weight to power ratio dramatically.
 After some research, I settled on the NOCO GB150.

 Note: I have no affiliation with the battery booster manufacturer NOCO.
 I purchased this product at full price. – Ray

 Will it Jump Start My 7.3L Diesel Engine?

 After excitedly unboxing my new toy and giving it a full charge the first test on the agenda: to see if it could boost our diesel truck motor.
 I thought about running its batteries flat by leaving the lights on but the batteries are only a few months old.
 I didn’t want to risk shortening their life.